yanwenwang24/Research-Notes/Projects/2024-Interethnic-Marriage-China.md

 Key Milestones:
 - [ ] Literature Review Complete
-- [ ] Methodology Finalized
+- [x] Methodology Finalized
 - [x] Data Collection Complete
-- [ ] Analysis Complete
+- [x] Analysis Complete
-- [ ] Draft Paper Complete
+- [ ] Draft Complete
-- [ ] Final Submission
+- [ ] Submission

 ## Abstract

 In multiethnic societies, interethnic marriage serves as a critical lens for understanding cultural integration and status hierarchies among ethnic groups.
 Using data from China's Census (1982-2010), we examine how these dynamics unfold in a context where ethnic disparities intersect with state interventions through preferential policies.
 Although uncommon, intermarriage with the Han majority gradually increased, occurring most frequently among the Manchu, Mongolian, and Southern minorities, and least frequently among the Kazakh and Uyghur.
 After controlling for ethnic compositions, all minority groups exhibited preferences against intermarriage with the Han, with the strongest disinclination observed among groups maintaining distinct ethnoreligious identities (e.g., Kazakh, Uyghur).
-These cultural boundaries became increasingly permeable over time for most groups except the Manchu.
-Patterns of gender asymmetry varied across groups: Manchu showed higher likelihood of minority men marrying Han women, while Korean, Mongolian, Southern, and Tibetan groups exhibited stronger tendencies for minority women marrying Han men.
+These cultural boundaries varied between genders and became increasingly permeable over time for most groups except the Manchu.
 Our analysis of educational patterns reveals two distinct mechanisms for boundary crossing: relatively assimilated groups (e.g., Hui, Manchu, Mongolian) through educational assortative mating, and status exchange among groups with strong but permeable boundaries.
 Koreans leveraged their educational advantage to marry Han spouses, while Han Chinese needed higher education to marry into Tibetan and Southern minorities—groups that receive the greatest policy advantages.
 Notably, the Uyghur and Kazakh populations, despite also receiving substantial policy advantages, maintain rigid ethnic boundaries unaffected by either mechanism.
 These findings reveal how marriage choices reflect complex negotiations between cultural preservation, social mobility, and state-structured incentives, providing insights into the persistence and malleability of ethnic boundaries in contemporary societies.

 *Keywords:* interethnic marriage, ethnicity, education, status exchange, China